WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 For example, you might combine certain modules to create content specifically for beginners, while other combinations might be geared towards advanced users.

 This personalization can extend to different industries, demographics, or even individual customers.
-The more relevant your content is, the more likely it is to engage your audience.
+The more relevant your content is, the more likely it is to boost user engagement.

 6. Implement a system for managing your modules

 As you start building out your modular content, you’ll need a system to keep everything organized.
-A content management system (CMS) can help you store and track all your modules, making it easy to find and repurpose them when needed.
+A content management system (CMS) can help you store and track all your modules, making content reuse an easy task.

 You might want to think about using tags or categories to organize your modules by topic, format, or audience segment.
 This way, when you need to create new content, you can quickly find the right modules to pull together.